telliott99/SimpleView/README.md

 ```
 This uses the new Swift3 syntax, substituting **.cyan** for **.cyanColor()**.

-Optional:  if you want to check this code you *could* do this:
+If you want to check this code you *could* perhaps do this:

 * click on **MainMenu.xib**
-* In IB click on the window's title bar
+* In the .xib file, click on the window in the middle
-* When the Identity Inspector shows NSView you have reached the window's Content View
+* If the Identity Inspector shows NSView it is the window's Content View
+* if not, click again
-* change its class to MyView
+* change the class to MyView
 * Build and run

 ![](figs/cyan_window.png)

 Now revert that change.

+### Window controller

 Life will be better with a Window Controller.
-If we create the new .swift file, Xcode will make the corresponding .xib file for us.
+If we create a new .swift file for its code, Xcode will make the corresponding .xib file for us.

-Select the SimpleView *folder* in the Project view.
+As before, select the SimpleView *folder* in the Project view.

 Now do:  **File > New > File >**